The Bankrate promise

 CitiBusiness / AAdvantage Platinum Select Mastercard*: Best for first-year savings

-The companion certificate this card offers helps it stand out even further.
-When you spend $30,000 on your credit card within a calendar year, you can qualify for a certificate that’s good for a $99 domestic economy companion fare.
+Like the AAdvantage Aviator World Elite Business Mastercard, this card also offers the companion certificate.
+Once you spend $30,000 on your credit card within a calendar year, you can qualify for a certificate that’s good for a $99 domestic economy companion fare.
 Do note, however, that redeeming the companion fare will also require a payment of $21.60 to $43.20 in government taxes and fees (depending on the itinerary).

 How to choose an American Airlines business credit card